lakshyarao22/CyberSecurityNotes/CEH Notes/Hacking Basics.md

 5. **Installation**:- The weapon installs a backdoor on a target’s system, allowing persistent access.
 6. **Command and Control**:- Outside server communicates with the weapons providing “hands-on keyboard access” inside the target’s network.
 7. **Action and Objective**:- The attacker works to achieve the objective of the intrusion, which can include exfiltration or destruction of data, or intrusion of another target

+## TTP

+* Tactics:- A guideline for how to proceed with something.
+E.g. Look for Vulnerabilities in a network.
+* Technique:- Actual Action to be taken on set guideline.
+E.g. Use a vulnerability scanner.
+* Procedure:- A more fine tuned version of Technique.
+E.g. use a vulnerability scanner to look for Web Vulnerabilities.